ningweinw/iengage/project-files/gamification/Data and AI/Visionary Quest.md

 <br>

 ### First Challenge: The Blurry Bandit
 Alex and OCR Owl encounter their first challenge.
-The Blurry Bandit has struck, making important documents unreadable.
-OCR Owl uses its Optical Character Recognition (OCR) powers to extract text from the blurry images.

-**Which Azure AI Vision Service feature did OCR Owl use to read the text from the blurry images**
+**Which Azure AI Vision Service feature did OCR Owl use to extract the text from the blurry images**

 <form id="quizForm1">
   <input type="radio" id="q1a" name="q1" value="A">